ychaaban2004/java_compiler_domainspecific/README.md

         While most of the language follows conventional Java implementation there are notable differences

+###   REPL Session Notes
+      If you wish to end your REPL session, enter "/0" in a line on its and it will end the session.

 ###      Trick type	Java representation
 ####    Any Lox value: ||||||||||||||||   Object: